What is the maximum income for Medicaid in New York?

 Additional Medicaid Eligibility Requirements

-Beyond income limits, applicants must be state residents and U.S. citizens or lawful immigrants to qualify for Medicaid.
+Beyond income limits, applicants must be state residents and U.S. citizens or lawful immigrants in order to qualify for Medicaid.
 Some individuals may also qualify for Medicaid through SSI.
 If you are eligible for Supplemental Security Income (SSI), you may be automatically approved for Medicaid – an attorney can help confirm this.

 Learn More About Maximum Income Limits for Medicaid in New York – Talk With Us Today

-The income restrictions for Medicaid can be confusing.
+The above income and resource restrictions for Medicaid can be confusing.
 Contact the legal team at Tully Law Group, PC, today to schedule a consultation.
 Our team will take the time to explain the maximum income for Medicaid in New York, the program’s application process, and eligibility requirements so you and your family can plan for the future with confidence.